-Are any types of dispute non-arbitrable?
+8 Are any types of dispute non-arbitrable?
 If so, which?

-The Arbitration and Conciliation Act does not expressly state what types of disputes are not arbitrable.
+In Nigeria, there is no codified law on the types of disputes that are not arbitrable.
+Judicial decisions have however been a good source of distinguishing between arbitrable and non-arbitrable disputes.
 Generally, the test applied is whether the dispute can be compromised lawfully by way of accord and satisfaction (United World Ltd Inc v MTS (1998) 10 NWLR (Pt 568)106).
-Criminal matters, illegal and void contracts or matters leading to a change of the status of the parties are not arbitrable (Mekwunye v Lotus Capital Ltd & Ors (2018) LPELR-45546(CA.) The courts have also determined that disputes, the resolution of which will impact upon a party's tax liability, are not arbitrable (Esso Petroleum and Production Nigeria Limited & SNEPCO v NNPC, Appeal CA/A/507/2012).
+Criminal matters, bankruptcy, illegal and void contracts or matters leading to a change of the status of the parties are not arbitrable (Mekwunye v Lotus Capital Ltd & Ors (2018) LPELR-45546(CA.) The courts have also determined that disputes, the resolution of which will impact upon a party's tax liability, are not arbitrable (Esso Petroleum and Production Nigeria Limited & SNEPCO v NNPC, Appeal CA/A/507/2012).